House of Lorraine: Junior ducal line

-The French Wars of Religion saw the rise of a junior branch of the Lorraine family, the House of Guise, which became a dominant force in French politics and, during the later years of Henry III's reign, was on the verge of succeeding to the throne of France.
+In the same time, the French Wars of Religion saw the rise of a cadet branch of the Lorraine ducal family, the House of Guise, which became a dominant force in French politics and, during the later years of Henry III's reign, was on the verge of succeeding to the throne of France.
 Mary of Guise, mother of Mary, Queen of Scots, also came from this family.
 Under the Bourbon monarchy the remaining branch of the House of Guise, headed by the duc d'Elbeuf, remained part of the highest ranks of French aristocracy.